joncahn/epicc-documentation/docs/source/output.rst

 	├── fastq/	# Processed FASTQ files
 	├── GO/	# Gene Ontology Analysis results (optional).
 Contains GO terms enriched in sets of DEGs uniquely UP- or DOWN-regulated in each sample, and in additional GO analysis (see `usage - GO analysis`)
 	├── logs/	# Log files
-	├── mapped/	# Mapped reads (bam)
-	├── plots/	# Fingerprints (IP vs Input for each IP sample), IDR if at least two biological replicates ├── reports/	# QC reports and summary of mapping statistics and peak statistics └── tracks/	# Track files (bigwigs); log2FC of IP/Input for each rep and merged if at least 2 biological replicates
+	├── mapped/	# Mapped reads (bam) (and STAR output files) ├── plots/	# Expression and GO analysis (optional) ├── reports/	# QC reports and summary of mapping statistics and peak statistics └── tracks/	# Track files (bigwigs); plus and minus strand (still in positive values) CPM for each replicate and merged all replicates per sample

 Mapping statistics
 ++++++++++++++++++